Peregrine Hopson: Louisbourg (1746-49)

 Following Colonel Hugh Warburton, in the Spring of 1746 Hopson arrived in Louisbourg, Nova Scotia with a number of reinforcements intending to relieve the existing British garrison.
 The settlement had only been captured from the French the previous year.
 From 1747 until 1749 he served as commander of the town, until it was handed back as part of the Treaty of Aix-la-Chapelle.
 On 12 July 1749 he formally handed over the town to the returning French troops.

 Governor of Nova Scotia

 During Father Le Loutre's War, Hopson served as Governor of Nova Scotia (1752–1754) from the British capital of Halifax.
 While combating the Mi'kmaq and Acadian raids, he maintained relatively good relations with the French at Louisbourg and Quebec.
-Edward Cornwallis created the Treaty of 1752, which Hobson and Jean-Baptiste Cope signed.
-Hobson then sent the delegation that ended in the Attack at Isle Madame, which led to Cope destroying the treaty.
+Hopson created the Treaty of 1752, which was signed by Jean-Baptiste Cope, on behalf of his Mi'Kmaq tribe.
+Hopson then sent the delegation that ended in the Attack at Isle Madame, which led to Cope destroying the treaty.